Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

   COMP_LIBS =     # libsiestaLAPACK.a libsiestaBLAS.a
   LDFLAGS += -L$(INSDIR)/openblas/lib -Wl,-rpath=$(INSDIR)/openblas/lib
   LIBS = -lgomp -L/opt/openblas/lib -lopenblas
-  LIBS += -L/opt/scalapack/lib -lscalapack
+  LIBS += /opt/scalapack/lib/libscalapack.a

-The Siesta-4.1b is installed by "make -i" because the error stop is avoided.
+The Siesta-4.1b is installed by "make" because an error is avoided by giving -fallow-argument-mismatch.
 The test is shown in the Siesta-4.1bTest.pdf [5].

 ## References